EashanKaushik/car-damage-detecting-MaskRCNN/README.md

 Car damage detection using Mask Regional Convolution Neural Network

 # Project Introduction
-- In this project I develop a software that will be able to detect four types of vehicle damages namely, Scratch, Dent, Dislocation and Scatter.
-Also I will provide a tentative repair cost for the type of damage detected.
-We will develop a website using Flask framework.
+- In this project I have developed a software that was able to detect four types of vehicle damages namely, Scratch, Dent, Dislocation and Shatter.
+Also I have provided a tentative repair cost for the type of damage detected.
+I have developed a website using Flask framework.
 Front end of the website is built using Bootstrap software.
-- Automation is the next step in the automobile industry, and a software able to detect and localize damage in the car has various real world application.
+- Automation is the next step in the automobile industry, and a software which is able to detect and localize damage in the car has various real world applications.
 In the software I have used Mask Regional Convolutional Network which is at the pinnacle of image detection techniques.
-Due to the complexity of the task we have used transfer learning to develop the software in three stages.
-Each stage adds a new layer of complexity to the task, this helps the software prioritize learning the current task.
-We have also used Image Augmentation, which helps the model to not over fit the training data.
-We have also used various hyperparameter values which helps in finding their ideal values.
+Due to the complexity of the task I have used transfer learning to develop the software in three stages.
+Each stage added a new layer of complexity to the task, this helped the software prioritize learning the current task.
+I had also used Image Augmentation, which helped the model to not over fit the training data.

 # Dataset
 - Stage 1: https://www.kaggle.com/eashankaushik/car-damage-detectionstage1